dangduomg/baba-lang/docs/syntax.md

 for_stmt: _FOR "(" [exprs] ";" [expr] ";" [exprs] ")" "{" body "}"
         | _FOR IDENT _IN expr "{" body "}" -> for_each_stmt
 ```
-There are 2 types of `for` statements
+There are 2 types of `for` statements.

 ### C-style `for` statement
 ```